Updated November 2024

 Myth Five: What The Scotch Whisky Association Say

-The Scotch Whisky Association (SWA) recognise that casks can be a personal investment opportunity so long as the potential investor is aware of the nature of the Scottish whisky industry.
+The Scotch Whisky Association (SWA) recognise that casks are an increasingly popular personal investment opportunity but that the potential investor should be aware of the nature of the Scottish whisky industry.
 You can read their full guidance here.

 The SWA guidance is often misquoted regarding delivery orders.
 The specific guidance on delivery orders is as follows: